firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

     // Can specify undefined classes this way. ex: TARGET_CONFIG=Base_Override2

-With this scheme, you don't need to define a Config class for every instance you which to generate.
+With this scheme, you don't need to define a Config class for every instance you wish to generate.
 We use this scheme to specify FPGA frequencies (eg.
 FireSimConfig_F90MHz) in manager build recipes, but it's also very useful for doing sweeping over a parameterization space.